 Increased risk without vaccine

-- Newborns with mothers diagnosed with influenza face increased risk of birth defects.
+- Pregnant mothers diagnosed with influenza face an increased risk of birth defects for their baby.

 The CDC calls flu shots an important, safe way to protect mothers and their babies from serious illness and complications from the flu.

 They also stress that the flu shot has been given to millions of pregnant women over many years and has not been shown to cause harm to them or their babies.